You can find details below on all our open positions:

 Teaching, training and supervision

-• To receive regular clinical supervision in accordance with professional practice guidelines from a qualified Clinical Psychologist.
+• To receive regular clinical supervision in accordance with professional practice guidelines.

 • To develop skills and competences that assist in the delivery of current duties.

-• To contribute to the training and support of other staff in psychological care as appropriate.
+• To contribute to the training and support of other staff as appropriate.

 • To assist in the design and implementation of the project evaluation.

-• To assist in the design and implementation of project monitoring and audit.
+• To contribute to the design and development of new projects.

 • To undertake searches of evidence-based literature and research to assist the project team in evidence-based practice.